Who We Are

 She strongly believes all students can and will be successful when they have the right opportunities, resources, and support systems.
 Ensuring equity in education is not only a professional passion, but a personal mission as well.
 Alyson currently serves a School Board Director in the community she resides and is involved in several other community volunteer efforts related to education.
 She enjoys spending time outdoors and attending sporting events with her husband Chris, and two children, Brennan and Macelyn.

-Promise is excited and honored to recently join the Backbone Team as the Future Bound Facilitator to work with community partners and youth for equitable educational outcomes and post-secondary exploration and opportunity.
+Promise is a Future Bound Facilitator working with community partners and youth for equitable educational outcomes and post-secondary exploration and opportunity.

 Promise has lived in Kitsap County since 2017 and been involved as a community organizer and facilitator with Kitsap SURJ (Showing Up for Racial Justice).
 She's worked with youth as a middle and high school teacher, advisor, and college counselor in Ohio, New Hampshire, and Oregon, and abroad in Palestine.
 Most recently, as the director of QuEST, a nonprofit service fellowship program in Seattle, she's supported young adults in their personal and professional growth.
 Promise has degrees from Bryn Mawr College (PA) and the Bread Loaf School of English, Middlebury College (VT).
 A practicing Quaker, she finds delight in singing, collaging, dancing, prayer, poetry, and potlucks.
 Promise looks forward to connecting with you in the coming months and hearing more about the community's vision for future bound activities in Kitsap.